telliott99/MyMath/int-theory/numerical-int.rst

     T = \frac{b-a}{2} \ (f(a) + f(b))

 Simpson's rule is really just a combination of the other two rules, namely, it is equal to :math:`(2M + T) / 3`.
-It weights the value at the midpoint as twice the combined values at the endpoints.
+It weights the value at each endpoint as :math:`1 \times` and then the midpoint as twice the combined values at the endpoints.

 Essentially, Simpson fits a parabola to the points :math:`a,m,b` and then computes the area.
-This is really Archimede's technique (:ref:`quadrature <quadrature>`) in disguise.
+This is really Archimede's result (:ref:`quadrature <quadrature>`) in disguise.

+Consider the parabola :math:`y = -x^2 + 1` between :math:`x=-1 \rightarrow 1` (the points where it crosses the :math:`x`-axis on its way down).
+Our task is to find the correct :math:`y`-value to use as the average height of the function in this region.
+Inverting the standard result for the area under :math:`y=x^2`, the area under this parabola is :math:`2/3` of the area above it.
+The result we seek is :math:`2/3`.

+So a quadratic approximation to the area samples four times at the vertex plus once each at :math:`x= \pm 1`.
+We sample because we understand that the curve is probably not exactly quadratic.